A New Kind of AI: Coevolutionary Hybrid Intelligence and the 4th Wave of AI Evolution

 The paper’s significance lies not in any single technical contribution but in its synthetic ambition.
 By drawing together threads from cognitive science, AI research, ethics, and systems theory into a unified framework, it provides a conceptual map for a field that has often proceeded without one.

-For the Human Continuity Institute, CHI represents both a vindication of our approach and a research agenda for the years ahead.
+For the Human Continuity Institute, adopting and operationalizing Krinkin’s concept of CHI represents both a vindication of our approach and a research agenda for the years ahead.
 The question is not whether AI will continue to evolve — it will.
 The question is whether that evolution will be guided by frameworks that keep human flourishing at the centre.
+Crucially, the paper clarifies that this evolution is not about creating machine consciousness or AGI, but about building systems that amplify human meaning while respecting the irreducible nature of biological consciousness.

 This paper is a serious attempt to build one.